ignaci326/Proyecto_mlOps-/README.md

-# End-to-end MLOps pipeline to train a Logistic regression classifier using Vertex AI on GCP
+# End-to-end MLOps pipeline to train a decision tree classifier using Vertex AI on GCP

 The files in this repository allow you to build a  pipeline on GCP. \
 Copy the next instruction in your terminal to successfully build a pipeline using Vertex AI.